TampereHacklab/mulysa/README.md

 brew install pipenv
 ```

-Homebrew will automatically install python for you since it is a prerequisite of pipenv.
+_Note: Homebrew will automatically install python for you since it is a prerequisite of pipenv._

 ```sh
 brew install mysql